Kibbeh: Lebanon

-In Lebanon, meatless versions of kibbeh exist, and are sometimes called as "poor man's kibbe".
+In Lebanon, meatless versions of kibbeh exist, and are sometimes called "poor man's kibbe".
 The stuffing is made with onions, walnuts, and wheat.
 Kibbet samak, made using fish, is popular among Sunni Muslims in North Lebanon.

-Potato kibbeh is a variation of kibbeh where potato is mixed with the bulgur.
+Potato kibbeh is a variation of kibbeh in which potato is mixed with the bulgur.
 It is often assembled in three layers: a potato layer, followed by the meat filling, then another potato layer on top.
 Author Claudia Roden describes it as an "oriental shepherd's pie."
 It is especially popular in Lebanon.

 Syria

-The city of Aleppo, Syria, is famous for its many varieties of kibbe.
-These include kibbeh prepared with sumac (kibbe sumāqiyye), yogurt (kibbe labaniyye), quince (kibbe safarjaliyye), lemon juice (kibbe ḥāmḍa), pomegranate sauce (kibbeh rummaniyeh), cherry sauce, and other varieties, such as the "disk" kibbeh (kibbe arāṣ), the "plate" kibbeh (kibbe biṣfīḥa or kibbe bṣēniyye) and the raw kibbeh (kibbeh nayyeh).
+The city of Aleppo, Syria, is known for its many varieties of kibbe.
+These include kibbeh prepared with sumac (kibbe sumāqiyye), yogurt (kibbe labaniyye), quince (kibbe safarjaliyye), lemon juice (kibbe ḥāmḍa), pomegranate sauce (kibbeh rummaniyeh), cherry sauce, and other varieties, such as "disk" kibbeh (kibbe arāṣ), "plate" kibbeh (kibbe biṣfīḥa or kibbe bṣēniyye) and raw kibbeh (kibbeh nayyeh).
 Kibbeh sajiyeh (كبة صاجية) is kibbeh shaped into a thin disk with a meat filling that is traditionally dipped in a yogurt sauce.

-A Syrian soup known as kubbi kishk consists of kubbi "torpedoes" or "footballs" in a yogurt (kishk) and butter broth with stewed cabbage leaves.
+A Syrian soup known as kubbi kishk consists of kubbi ("torpedoes" or "footballs") in a yogurt (kishk) and butter broth with stewed cabbage leaves.
 Another soup, known as kibbeh hamda, consists of chicken stock with vegetables (usually leeks, celery, turnips and courgettes), lemon juice and garlic, with small kibbeh made with ground rice as dumplings.
-In the Syrian Jewish diaspora this dish is popular both at Pesach and as the pre-fast meal on the day before Yom Kippur.
+In the Syrian Jewish diaspora this dish is popular both for Pesach and as the pre-fast meal on the day before Yom Kippur.